-Research for a cultural resources literature review has been conducted.
+An archaeological resources assessment has been prepared for this project under Executive Order 21-02; SPS consulted with the Duwamish, Muckleshoot, Snoqualmie, Suquamish, and Tulalip Tribes and DAHP regarding the assessment (ESA 2022b).
 Findings from this research are summarized here.
-Apart from the pending cultural resources literature under EO 21-02, no other cultural resources assessments have been conducted within the project boundaries to date.
+Apart from the assessment prepared under EO 21-02, no other cultural resources assessments have been conducted within the project boundaries to date.
 The school was discussed in a 2002 landscape inventory survey of the adjacent Jefferson Park (Schnaiberg and Caywood 2002), but this survey did not include an archaeological assessment.
 In 1991, an archaeologist responded to the discovery of horse bones and horse shoes identified at the adjacent VA Hospital complex.
 They were determined to be associated with a former Seattle Fire Department horse barn and were not recorded as an archaeological site (Wessen 1991).
 In 2013, a cultural resources survey was completed directly southwest of the project for cellular antenna replacements; this survey did not include an archaeological assessment (Buehner 2013).